Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

-Cat ears headbands and hats are great for costumes, keeping warm, or just being cute.
+Wish you could wear cat ears?
+Cat ears headbands and hats are great for costumes, keeping warm, or just being cute!
 Here is a very simple pattern to make the perfect cat ears for your crochet hat or headband.

-The pattern here is for just the ears, but I have included resources on how to crochet a headband or hat as well.
+This article includes two different patterns: one for two colors and one for a single color.
+Use whichever pattern you prefer.
+The pattern included is just for the ears, but I have included resources on how to crochet a headband or hat as well.

-This first pattern is for those who want to make more realistic cat ears with an inner ear/skin colour and an outer fur colour.
-This pattern also works for wolf or fox ears too, if you use the right colours.
+This first pattern is for those who want to make more realistic cat ears with an inner ear/skin color and an outer fur color.
+This pattern also works for wolf or fox ears too, if you use the right colors.

-It is made up of 4 triangles--2 for each ear, an inner ear colour and an outer ear colour.
+It is made up of four triangles: two for each ear, an inner ear color, and an outer ear color.